 Our online submission system guides you stepwise through the process of entering your article details and uploading your files.
 The system converts your article files to a single PDF file used in the peer-review process.
 Editable files (e.g., Word, LaTeX) are required to typeset your article for final publication.
 All correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail.

-A peer review system involving two or three reviewers is used to ensure high quality of manuscripts accepted for publication.
-The Managing Editor and Editors have the right to decline formal review of a manuscript when it is deemed that the manuscript is
+The Managing Editor and Editors have the right to decline formal review of a manuscript when it is deemed that the manuscript

-4) fragmentary and providing marginally incremental results; or
+5. is fragmentary and providing marginally incremental results;

-Follow this order when typing manuscripts: Title, Authors, Affiliations, Abstract, Keywords, Main text, Acknowledgements, Appendix, References, Vitae, Figure Captions.
-Do not import the Figures or Tables into your text, figures and tables should be submitted as separate files.
+Follow this order when typing manuscripts: Title, Authors, Affiliations, Abstract, Keywords, Main text (Introduction, Material and Methods, Results, Conclusion), Acknowledgements, Appendix, References, Figure Captions.
 The corresponding author should be identified with an asterisk and footnote.
 All other footnotes (except for table footnotes) should be identified with superscript Arabic numbers.
 The title of the paper should unambiguously reflect its contents.
-Where the title exceeds 70 characters a suggestion for an abbreviated running title should be given.

 Essential title page information